 A Tale of the Consumer and the Consumed

-Mike’s foray into consumed products began in the early ’90s while an engineer at IBM working in the VRU and video server spaces with a single dispenser and a bag of plain chocolate M&M’s.
+Mike’s foray into consumed products began in the early ’90s while an engineer at IBM working in the VRU and video server spaces.
+Armed with a single dispenser and a bag of plain chocolate M&M’s he was tasked with keeping the IBM Mountain View Ultimedia Server team well-fed.
 He subsequently honed his skills at On Command Video and Silicon Graphics.
 Soon after Silicon Graphics wound down its Consumed Products Division (CPD – sometimes incorrectly referred to as the Consumer Products Division) in 1999, Mike headed to TiVo where he held various roles in M&M’s procurement and supply chain management.
-While not refilling M&M’s dispensers, he also found the time to manage a platform software team, serve as partner manager to key (silicon) chip vendors, and lead development of several DVR platforms.
+While not refilling M&M’s dispensers, he also found the time to manage a platform software team, serve as partner manager to key (silicon) chip vendors, and led development of several DVR platforms.
 One of Mike’s great achievements was developing a process for assessing product readiness through the monitoring of consumed M&M’s.
-A trial of this process predicted schedule slips and product readiness with greater accuracy than existing metrics.
+A trial of this process predicted schedule slips and product readiness with greater accuracy than the metrics then employed by the project management team.
 Mike is also known for kickstarting TiVo’s high-definition television efforts from a skunkworks project to the launch of the first commercially available HD DVR.

 In 2003 Mike was on the founding team of TGC, a multi-national company bringing the magic of DVRs to the Greater China market.
 (Mike is obligated to note that TGC is not an acronym for Tastes Great Candies.
 Really, it’s not.
 Neither is it an acronym for TiVo Greater China.)
 At TGC, Mike’s responsibilities expanded to providing both M&M’s and soft drinks.
 He was also responsible for TGC America’s engineering organization, providing direction to the R&D group at TGC Shanghai, and overseeing the technology roadmap for TGC, Inc as a whole.